NAME: Robert Freeman

-Connecticut attorney Anna Zubkova is getting a lot of unwanted attention.
-She is currently running for probate judge in the state, but a complication has developed.
-That complication is her husband Rob Freeman, and you could not ask for a bigger one.
-He runs the white supremacist blog Mindweapons in Ragnarok, but before then he was a member of the neo-Nazi organization National Alliance, and he has been a very active player over the past decade or so.
+Connecticut attorney Anna Zubkova got a lot of unwanted attention a few years ago.
+Back in 2014, she was running for probate judge in the state, but a complication developed.
+That complication was her husband Rob Freeman, and you could not ask for a bigger one.
+He ran the white supremacist blog Mindweapons in Ragnarok, but before then he was a member of the neo-Nazi organization National Alliance, and he has been a very active player over the past decade or so.

 Freeman had been coming to the public meetings passing out racist flyers and causing a disturbance in other ways.
 This had been the talk of the town, and eventually he decided to bring friends to the meeting to spread whatever message they are trying to get out.
 In one exchange with anti-racist groups who were also attending the meetings, he challenged them to try and confront him his community in nearby Everett.